LukeArenas/GeoSnap/README.md

 ### ***Back-end Decisions***

 I decided to use Postgres and Express for the back-end because I find they have a good balance between structure and flexibility.
+Geocodio will be used in the back-end to store coordinates in the db.

 ### ***Front-end Decisions***

 React and Node suit my front-end needs through their component hierarchy.
 The redux functionality paired with React will help keep my project organized and scalable.
+The Mapbox API will be the front-end of my geolocation functionality.

 ### ***Screenshots***